adjust/windows_sdk/README.md

 ### <a id="background-tracking"></a>Background tracking

-The default behaviour of the Adjust SDK is to pause sending HTTP requests while the app is in the background.
+The default behavior of the Adjust SDK is to pause sending HTTP requests while the app is in the background.
 You can change this in your `AdjustConfig` instance:

 ```cs
 var config = new AdjustConfig(appToken, environment,